-(F) Neither the written or oral report provided for in this section nor the investigatory report provided for in section 5101.62 of the Revised Code shall be considered a public record as defined in section 149.43 of the Revised Code.
-Information contained in the report shall upon request be made available to the adult who is the subject of the report, to agencies authorized by the department to receive information contained in the report, and to legal counsel for the adult.
+(F) The written or oral report provided for in this section and the investigatory report provided for in section 5101.62 of the Revised Code are confidential and are not public records, as defined in section 149.43 of the Revised Code.
+In accordance with rules adopted by the department of job and family services, information contained in the report shall upon request be made available to the adult who is the subject of the report and to legal counsel for the adult.

 (G) The county department of job and family services shall be available to receive the written or oral report provided for in this section twenty-four hours a day and seven days a week.

 Amended by 131st General Assembly File No. TBD, HB 64, §101.01, eff.
 9/29/2015.

 Amended by 130th General Assembly File No. TBD, HB 232, §1, eff.
 7/10/2014.